instructvton/instruct-vton.github.io/README.md

-# deftvton.github.io
+# instruct-vton.github.io
-Project page for the DEFT-VTON paper
+Project page for the InstructVTON paper